 In studies, researchers tested the effect of l-arginine supplements and noticed that they markedly reduced the subjects’ blood pressure.
 The researchers conducted 11 studies on 387 individuals for at least a month.
 Every case showed a decrease in both top (systolic) and bottom (diastolic) blood pressure numbers (x).

 In one study, researchers tested eight patients with microvascular angina pectoris.
-Half of them were given l-arginine and the other half a were given placebo.
+Half of them were given it and the other half a were given placebo.
 Those who received the l-arginine dosage saw improved vasodilation (widening blood vessels), easing their chest pain (x).

 Coronary Artery Disease

 Researchers studied the effects on forearm blood flow by giving intravenous dextrose 5% infusion of D- and L-arginine to 22 patients with stable coronary artery disease.
 The subjects also performed a 20-minute treadmill exercise.
-Results showed that l-arginine stimulated an insulin-dependent nitric oxide release to improve coronary vasodilation and subsequent blood flow (x).
+Results showed that it stimulated an insulin-dependent nitric oxide release to improve coronary vasodilation and subsequent blood flow (x).

-In a six-week study, 50 men with ED were given either a high-dosage of l-arginine or a placebo, a questionnaire and a diary to log sexual activity.
+In a six-week study, 50 men with ED were given either a high-dosage of it or a placebo, a questionnaire and a diary to log sexual activity.
 31% of the subjects and two of the placebo subjects reported significant increase in activity (x).
 This study suggests that l-arginine supplements may help improve cases of erectile dysfunction.
 However, always consult your healthcare provider for diagnoses and accurate medical information before consuming supplements for any disease or medical condition.

 How L-Arginine Benefits the Body

 L-arginine is converted into nitric oxide by enzymatic reaction involving citrulline.
-How does l-arginine help the heart?
+How does it help the heart?
 Natural nitric oxide synthesis helps to reduce the risk of heart disease by relaxing or vasodilating the smooth muscle tissue of the blood vessels, which helps to improve blood circulation and reduce pressure on the heart (x).

 Citrulline or l-citrulline is closely related to l-arginine.
 For starters, it’s also an amino acid.
 It was isolated by Japanese scientists Koga and Odake in 1914 from watermelon juice.
 In fact, its name is from the Latin word for watermelon, Citrullus lanatus (x).